ilopmar/mtproxy/README.md

 # MTProxy

-This repository contains the source for a Docker image for Telegram MTProxy, based on Ubuntu 24.04.
+This repository contains the source for a Docker image for Telegram MTProxy, based on Photon OS 5.0.
 The official [Telegram MTProxy repository](https://github.com/TelegramMessenger/MTProxy) hasn't been updated or maintained in over five years.
 The `Dockerfile` is inspired by this [guide](https://gist.github.com/rameerez/8debfc790e965009ca2949c3b4580b91).

 ## Running MTProxy